FatFiredProgrammer/MortgageInvestmentSimulator/README.md

 The simulation treats bond buying and selling in a very crude matter and does not include transaction fees or discounts.
 Essentially, this means all simulation can invest any funds at the 1 year US treasury rate.
 Stock buying and selling does not have transaction fees (yet).

+By default, the inflation adjusts the values at the start of each run for inflation.
+The simulation then adjusts the results to today's dollars.
+This can be turned on and off.

 _It is likely there are still bugs in the simulator._ No program is without bugs.
 If you find problems, I will try to fix them and report data which is significantly mis-representative.